OpenBB-finance/OpenBB/website/content/terminal/usage/guides/api-keys.md

 ---
 title: Settings & API Keys
 sidebar_position: 1
 description: API (Application Programming Interface) keys are access credentials for accessing data from a particular source.
-They are a string of random characters assigned, by the data provider, to an individual account.
-Most vendors offer a free tier requiring only a valid email address.
-Each key is entered into the Terminal from the `/keys` menu, using the syntax described below.
-The `--help` dialogue for each source will also display the expected inputs.
+Learn how to set, manage, and access data APIs for the OpenBB Terminal.
-keywords: [api, keys, api keys, data provider, data, free, alpha vantage, fred, iex, twitter, degiro, binance, coinglass, polygon, intrinio, openbb terminal]
+keywords: [api, keys, api keys, openbb terminal, data provider, data, free, alpha vantage, fred, iex, twitter, degiro, binance, coinglass, polygon, intrinio, sdk, alphavantage, bitquery, coinbase, databento, finnhub, FRED, github, glassnode, iex cloud, news API, robinhood, santiment, shroomdk, token terminal, tradier, twitter, whale alert]
 ---

 API (Application Programming Interface) keys are access credentials for obtaining data from a particular source.
 They are a string of random characters assigned, by the data provider, to an individual account.
 Most vendors offer a free tier requiring only a valid email address, some will require an account with proper KYC (Know Your Customer).
 Each source is entered into the Terminal from the `/keys` menu with the syntax as described in the sections below.
 Adding the `-h` argument to the command will also display the expected inputs.
 For example,